milahu/fully-open-source-wireguard-vpn-providers/README.md

 pro: cheap, choose any jurisdiction, use server for any purpose

-con: setup is more work
+con: setup is more work, server location is less flexible

 criteria: